 Beth Potter: Background, career highlights, quotes

-Beth Potter has only been racing triathlon for a few years, but she's already world champion and a double Olympic bronze medallist.
+Beth Potter has only been racing triathlon for a few years, but she's already a world champion and a double Olympic bronze medallist.
 Here's what you need to know about the Scottish runner-turned-triathlete

 With several big wins to her name – including a word title and two Olympic bronze medals – and a string of impressive performances, former track runner Beth Potter quickly established herself as the one to beat.